BirdeeHub/tomlua/README.md

 build with make and add the tomlua.so to your LUA_CPATH (or package.cpath at runtime) or install via luarocks

-You will need to set LUA_INCDIR and be in the root of the repository (unless you set SRC)
+make requires that LUA_INCDIR be set to the path of your lua headers, and (without further configuration) you should also have lua in your path and be in the root of the repository.

+If you do not have gcc, install it, or set CC to clang or some other c compiler.

 Yes there will eventually be better build instructions.